-The speed that your website loads is absolutely crucial.
+The speed that your website loads are absolutely crucial.
 There are a variety of factors that affect this performance.

 Using PageSpeed Insights and Google's Core Web Vitals, we assess whether your website meets Google’s expectations for page speed.
 We then display three recommendations: